plotly/plotly.py/doc/python/creating-and-updating-figures.md

 As its first argument, the `for_each_trace()` method accepts a function that accepts and updates one trace at a time.
 Like `update_traces()`, `for_each_trace()` also accepts `selector`, `row`, and `col` arguments to control which traces should be considered.

-Here is an example of using `for_each_trace()` to replace the equal-sign with a colon in the legend name of each trace in a figure produced by Plotly Express.
+Here is an example of using `for_each_trace()` to convert the only markers for the `"setosa"` to square symbols in a Plotly Express Figure.

+**Note that this is possible because Plotly Express figures are made up of a separate trace for each column in the input data frame**

 ```python
 import pandas as pd